IATA-Cargo/one-record-server-java/README.md

 6. (SKIP) Generate W3C Web Access Control ACL (Access Control List) related models by running `mvn package -Dbuild=acl`
 7. MongoDB has updated their server, so in order to have it work properly, one needs to add an extra VM argument.
 The solution is actually change the TLS Version to 1.2 in JVM params.
 `-Djdk.tls.client.protocols=TLSv1.2`
-8. Run the server from OneRecordApplication or from the command line via `mvn spring-boot:run`.
+8. Run the server from OneRecordApplication or from the command line via `mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Djdk.tls.client.protocols=TLSv1.2"`.
 Your application should be available at [http://localhost:8080](http://localhost:8080).
+9. The server can also be started by running the executable jar created in the `/target` folder after the `mvn clean install` command, via:
+`   java -jar -Djdk.tls.client.protocols=TLSv1.2 one-record-server-java-1.0-SNAPSHOT.jar`

 ## Swagger API Documentation
 Swagger API Documentation can be accessed and tested via [https://yourserverurl/swagger-ui.html](https://yourserverurl/swagger-ui.html).
 If you run the server locally, Swagger documentation can be accessed via [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).